 Replace the Air Filter

 If you have a regular media air filter, you should replace it at least every two to three months.
-If you have a box-type filter, you only need to clean or change it once a year.
+If you have a box-type filter, you only need to clean or change it once or twice a year.
 Either way, spring is a great time to replace the air filter for a fresh start, now that you’ll be counting on your air conditioner for indoor comfort over the next few months.

-Clean up Bathroom Mold
+Clean Up Bathroom Mold

-While your home was closed up tightly all winter, mold had a chance to take hold.
-Damp places, including the bathroom and basement, are particularly susceptible areas for mold growth.
 Kill existing mold with a solution of water and hydrogen peroxide.
-This is just as effective but safer than using bleach.
+This is just as effective but safer than using bleach is.
 Then, prevent future bathroom mold growth by running the exhaust fan when you shower and mopping up damp surfaces immediately.

 Vacuum Hard-to-Reach Places